Smiling Regulates Emotion During Traumatic Recollection: Narrative Feature Processing

-We process transcripts via inference of the open-source LLM GPT-OSS-12B, providing sentences starting up to 20 seconds before and 15 seconds after the smile as context.
-The first five are syntactic and semantic, task domains LLMs consistently excel at \cite{tenney_2019, hu_2024}, while the latter two are inferences on speakers' emotions in the past and in the present.
-LLMs show promise in sentiment analysis tasks during oral narratives \cite{cherukuri_2025, buechel-hahn_2017} but also fail to capture nuances of human subjectivity \cite{ma_2025, santurkar_2023}.
+We process transcripts via inference of the open-source LLM GPT-OSS-120B, providing sentences starting up to 20 seconds before and 15 seconds after the smile as context.
+The first five involve syntactic and semantic classification, tasks for which LLMs have demonstrated sensitivity to linguistic structure and grammatical constructions\cite{tenney_2019, hu_2024}, while the latter two are inferences on speakers' emotions in the past and in the present.
+LLMs show promise in sentiment analysis tasks during oral narratives \cite{cherukuri_2025} but also fail to capture nuances of human subjectivity \cite{ma_2025, santurkar_2023}.
 We recognize this limitation and use LLM annotations in this work as a logistical means to annotate narrative roles at scale.
+In preliminary checks, minor prompt and model changes had little effect on final label distributions with variability analogous to variation among human annotators.
 We annotated 1{,}083{,}417 sentences across the entire video corpus.
 We visualize how three features evolve over the course of the interview in Figure~\ref{fig:temporal-arc}.
-We note that interviews transpired over multiple video tapes (typically three to five, each about 30 minutes in length), so the interview is not entirely continuous.
 Both narrative era and narrative structure follow predictable patterns; we observe smile rate peaks during interview beginnings, reaches its nadir in the middle of the interview, which coincides with the highest proportion of wartime content, and increases again as the interview shifts to post-war and present-day discussion.
-The inverse relationship between wartime content and smile rate intuitively demonstrates some of the narrative and affect patterns of smiling we describe later in \S\ref{sec:narrative-changes}.
+Smile rate is lowest when wartime content peaks and rises again in post-war and present-day segments.